rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

   and given in equation :math:numref:`eq:claret-law` above.

-The choice of law is made during grid construction (see the :ref:`custom-grids` appendix for more details).
+The choice of law is made during grid construction (see the :ref:`grid-tools` appendix for more details).
 The coefficients appearing in the limb-darkening laws (e.g., :math:`a` and :math:`a_{k}`) are typically determined from least-squares fits to tabulations of the specific intensity.
 In cases where these